 Palmate newts prefer shallow water on acidic soil and are common in Scotland.
-Adults are up to 9cm in length.
-They have a smooth skin which can be brown, green or grey.
-They have an unspotted pink or yellow throat.
-During the breeding season the males develop a filament at the tip of their tail and webbing on the back feet.
-Palmate newts and smooth newts are often confused and incorrectly identified.
-Very difficult to distinguish Palmate Newt eggs from Smooth Newt eggs.
-Greyish-brown or dirty white eggs surrounded by a transparent jelly capsule that is about 3 mm across.
-Eggs deposited individually on leaves of aquatic plants.
+Adults grow up to 9cm in length and they have a smooth skin which can be brown, green or grey.
+They have an unspotted pink or yellow throat and during the breeding season the males develop a filament at the tip of their tail and webbing on their back feet.

 Images: © 2022 Froglife